yezhuoyang/QCsimulator/README.md

 # Compile to qasm and visualization

 - [ ] Compile to qasm
+- [ ] Load qasm assembly and simulate
 - [ ] Visualization
 - [ ] Support ZX-calculus Visulization